 To someone, we are the most gorgeous, and to someone else, we are hideous, but understanding how you see yourself is more important. #selflove

-Seeking to attain a certain standard of beauty goes against human nature; being unique is what makes us human and what makes us beautiful. #value
+Trying to fit into a certain standard of beauty goes against human nature; being unique is what makes us human and what makes us all beautiful. #selfworth

 Read my post Uniqueness is Beauty for more about the beautiful and unique person you are.

 I don’t want to look like some one else.
 I love to be me.
 You should love to be you.
 It’s a gift to be an individual.
 Individual thoughts, goals, ambitions…individual style, swag, personality…individual hand print, eye shape, curves and lines.

 We are the essence of beauty and despite the standard, we are beautiful because we are alive.

 Women, stop trying to fit into the standard of beauty!
 Find the beauty in every part of you!
 You are and always will be beautiful!